RamakrishnanK/socialbeam-dev/README.md

 > **On localbox open dev.socialbeam.com , if everything installed fine then you should be able to see the Home Page of Socialbeam in your local box at dev.socialbeam.com**

-### Running Socialbeam in Amazon EC2 Server Box - Apache2 Server
-* Please note Capistrano (cap deploy) from your local box must run without errors before you start doing this step.
-* Do not run `cap deploy` command from local box before creating the necessary DB else `cap deploy` command will fail to run migrations.
-* Once these lines the copied to apache2.conf go forward with modifing the "default" Apache2 Virtual host on Amazon EC2 Instacne
-* Enable Apache2 Rewrites - execute `sudo a2enmod rewrite`
-* In the default file make changes, execute `sudo vim /etc/apache2/sites-available/default
-	1. `<VirtualHost *:80>`
-	2. `RailsEnv production`
-	3. `DocumentRoot /var/www/socialbeam_production/current/public`
-	4. `</VirtualHost>`
-* Restart Apache - `sudo service apache2 restart`

-> **If everything installed fine then you should be able to see the Home Page of Socialbeam on your Amazon EC2 Instance EndPoint URL or Elastic IP**

 ## Step By Step Development Tutorials
 1. [System Setup](http://raycoding.net/2012/10/17/creating-social-network-on-ruby-on-rails-day-1/)